s-pace/docs-7/docs/Project/pictures.md

 The most common picture formats are supported of both platforms: jpeg, gif, png, tiff, bmp, etc. On macOS, the pdf format is also available for encoding and decoding.

 The full list of supported formats varies according to the operating system and the custom codecs that are installed on the machines.
-To find out which codecs are available, you must use the PICTURE CODEC LIST command.
+To find out which codecs are available, you must use the `PICTURE CODEC LIST` command.
 Note that the list of available codecs for reading and writing can be different since encoding codecs may require specific licenses.

 >WIC and ImageIO permit the use of metadata in pictures.
-Two commands, SET PICTURE METADATA and GET PICTURE METADATA, let you benefit from metadata in your developments.
+Two commands, `SET PICTURE METADATA` and `GET PICTURE METADATA`, let you benefit from metadata in your developments.

 ### Picture Codec IDs

-Picture formats recognized by 4D are returned by the PICTURE CODEC LIST command as picture Codec IDs.
+Picture formats recognized by 4D are returned by the `PICTURE CODEC LIST` command as picture Codec IDs.
 They can be returned in the following forms:

 *	As an extension (for example “.gif”)
-*	As a Mime type (for example “image/jpeg”)
+*	As a MIME type (for example “image/jpeg”)

 The form returned for each format will depend on the way the Codec is recorded at the operating system level.

 Most of the 4D picture management commands can receive a Codec ID as a parameter.
-It is therefore imperative to use the system ID returned by the PICTURE CODEC LIST command.
+It is therefore imperative to use the system ID returned by the `PICTURE CODEC LIST` command.